-WHAT MAKES THIS WINE UNIQUE?
-A pure, precise Rioja wine produced in the highest elevation vineyards in Rioja, on north-facing slopes South of the Ebro.
-Ancient vines of Garnacha planted in 1930.
-Vines are tended in mineral soils of silica, which are very rare in Rioja.
+A pure, precise Rioja wine made from grapes grown in some of the highest elevation vineyards in Rioja, on north-facing slopes south of the Ebro.
+Old vines of Garnacha were planted in 1930.
+Vines are tended in mineral soils of silica, which are rare in Rioja.

-GRAPE: 75% Garnacha, 20% Tempranillo, 5% Viura.
-Sustainably grown vines planted in 1930.
-Tended in red silica soil at 700 m (2, 296 ft) elevation
+75% Garnacha, 20% Tempranillo, 5% Viura from vines planted in 1930.

-PAIRING SUGGESTIONS: Sierra de la Demanda makes a great match with salmon or other fatty fish, roasted chicken, duck and other game birds, casseroles or, of course, stews like beef bourguignon.
+This wine matches beautifully with salmon or other fatty fish, roasted chicken, duck and other game birds, casseroles or, of course, stews like beef bourguignon.

-LOCATION, SOIL, CLIMATE: Organically grown vines planted from 1930.
-Tended in silica soil at 700 m (2, 296 ft) elevation, which is 400ft higher than the vineyards of Rioja Alta.
-Average temperatura during the Aptil - October growing season: 16.3C (61.5F).
-Annual rainfall: 465 mm (18.3')
+Sustainably grown very-old vines planted from 1930.
+Tended in red silica soil at 700 m (2, 296 ft) elevation, which is 400 ft higher than many vineyards of Rioja Alta.
+Average temperature during the April to October growing season is 16.3 C (61.5 F).
+Annual rainfall is 465 mm (18.3 in).

 An exotically perfumed bouquet evokes ripe black and blue fruits, peppery spices and fresh flowers, with a touch of pipe tobacco in the background.
 Gently sweet and floral on the palate, offering intense blueberry and black raspberry flavors that tighten up on the back half.
 Energetic, precise wine with strong closing lift and spicy persistence; subtle tannins build slowly and add shape.